early eighteenth century

 With frame, 44 x 36 cm

-This pair of works attributable to the artistic context of the French eighteenth century celebrates the theme of courtly love and sensual pleasure, typical of Rococo painting: in fact, two courtship scenes are represented that strictly follow the parameters of the rituals of the ancient courts.
-The atmosphere of celebration and fun that transpires from the two canvases perfectly reflects the carefree and refined lifestyle of the aristocracy that gravitated around the main European courts in the eighteenth century.
-The attention to detail, such as precious fabrics, jewels and extremely valuable ornaments, underlines the luxury and refinement of court life, in line with the taste and aesthetics of the French Rococo.
-The two works in question fall fully within the purely eighteenth-century pictorial genre of the gallant scene.
-This current was radically opposed to the imposing and solemn classicism of the previous century, and wanted to communicate an indisputable sense of voluptuousness, frivolity and inevitable decadence, in a sort of lost paradise.
-By now the nobility, almost completely stripped of the power that had firmly belonged to them until the seventeenth century, with its sumptuous parties tried in vain to demonstrate its apparent wealth in these paintings, the voice of the spirit of the times.
-This current of painting, which, around the middle of the century enjoyed immense fortune, was swept away by the events that followed the French Revolution.
-In these two small gallant scenes one can strongly perceive the influence of the activity of the key figures of eighteenth-century art in France, Watteau and Boucher.
-Jean-Antoine Watteau was one of the initiators of the Rococo style in France, with his scenes of gallant parties and his marvelous bucolic landscapes populated by mythical characters or by a courtly audience madly in love with life and its pleasures.
-Influenced by Rubens and the works of the early eighteenth century of the flourishing Venetian school, with particular reference to Tiepolo's production, the French artist prefers the use of a colorful, expressive and vibrant palette, as well as the use of sharp, quick brush strokes.
-Close to the teachings of Watteau is also François Boucher, who dedicated himself more to the perfection of perspective, learned from the Baroque masters, and to the search for a lively colorism, borrowed from the models, perceived as absolutely illustrious, of Rubens and Correggio.
-The courteous and gallant scenes of the French artist have a bucolic and pastoral air, which seems to be perceptible also in these two paintings, a mirror of the French artistic climate of the second half of the eighteenth century.
+This pair of works, dating back to the 18th-century French art movement, celebrates the theme of courtly love and sensual pleasure, typical of Rococo painting.
+They depict two courtship scenes that closely adhere to the parameters of ancient courtly rituals.
+The festive and playful atmosphere that emanates from the two canvases perfectly reflects the carefree and refined lifestyle of the aristocracy that gravitated toward the principal European courts in the 18th century.
+The attention to detail, such as the precious fabrics, jewels, and exquisite ornaments, emphasizes the luxury and refinement of court life, in keeping with the taste and aesthetic of French Rococo.
+The two works in question fit squarely into the purely 18th-century pictorial genre of the gallant scene.
+This movement was radically opposed to the imposing and solemn classicism of the previous century, and sought to convey an unmistakable sense of voluptuousness, frivolity, and inevitable decadence, a sort of paradise lost.
+By now, the nobility, almost completely stripped of the power that had firmly held them until the seventeenth century, attempted in vain to display their apparent wealth with their lavish parties in these paintings, a reflection of the spirit of the times.
+This style of painting, which enjoyed immense popularity around the middle of the century, was swept away by the events that followed the French Revolution.
+In these two small, romantic scenes, the influence of the work of key figures in eighteenth-century French art, Watteau and Boucher, is strongly felt.
+Jean-Antoine Watteau was one of the founders of the Rococo style in France, with his scenes of romantic parties and his marvelous bucolic landscapes populated by mythical characters or a courtly audience madly in love with life and its pleasures.
+Influenced by Rubens and the early 18th-century works of the flourishing Venetian school, particularly Tiepolo's, the French artist favored a colorful, expressive, and vibrant palette, as well as the use of sharp, rapid brushstrokes.
+François Boucher, also close to Watteau's teachings, focused primarily on the perfection of perspective, learned from the Baroque masters, and the pursuit of vibrant color, borrowed from the models, perceived as absolutely illustrious, of Rubens and Correggio.
+The French artist's courtly and gallant scenes have a bucolic and pastoral air, which also seems to be perceptible in these two paintings, a reflection of the French artistic climate of the second half of the 18th century.

 Rococo Style: How it Distincts in Architecture, Furnishings and Painting